Where to Find Vegan and Vegetarian Food on Naoshima Island

 Cafe Kon’nichiwa (直島カフェコンニチハ)

-There might also be a few vegan/vegetarian baked goods that you can have for a relaxing afternoon tea or takeaway.
+There might also be a few vegan/vegetarian baked goods available for a relaxing afternoon tea or takeaway.

-The Staff who offer prompt service is friendly.
+The staff who offer prompt service are friendly.

 Tip: You can ask for extra rice.
-The curry portion is generous, and you will most likely have some curry left after finishing the rice.
+The curry portion is generous, and you will most likely have some curry leftover after finishing the rice!

 Cafe Kon’nichiwa’s Business Hours and Access Information

-- Cafe Kon’nichiwa is open from 10 am to 5 pm from Tuesday to Sunday.
+- Cafe Kon’nichiwa is open 10 am to 6 pm from Tuesday to Sunday.

 - The cafe is a 2-minute walk from Honmura Port.